+Looking for periodontists treatment in Plainfield?
 Gum disease is much more common than you might think.
 In fact, according to the American Dental Association, an estimated 75% of people over the age of 35 have some form of it!
 Unfortunately, though, many don’t even realize they have it.
 And if this disease should progress, it can lead to many severe health problems including heart disease, stroke, respiratory illness, and complications with pregnancy.
-That’s why, at Anew Dental & Orthodontics, we’re committed to the successful treatment and prevention of gum disease.
-Our leading periodontics team will identify your symptoms and provide excellent care to ensure you remain in good health.
+That’s why, at Anew Dental & Orthodontics, we’re committed to successful periodontal therapy, treatment, and prevention of gum disease.
+Our leading periodontics team will identify your symptoms and provide excellent dental care to ensure you remain in good health.

-- Scaling and Root Planing – This deep cleaning treatment is a non-surgical option for those in the earlier stages of gum disease.
-Using this method, we will clean the plaque and tartar from hard to reach places within the gum tissue.
+- Scaling and Root Planing – This deep cleaning treatment is a non-surgical option for those in the earlier stages of gum disease, gingivitis, or periodontitis.
+Using this method, we will clean the dental plaque and tartar from hard to reach places within the gum tissue.
 We will thoroughly clean your gums, dental enamel, roots, and gum pockets to eliminate the infection entirely.

 - Pocket Reduction Procedure – This surgical procedure is utilized when patients’ gum disease has progressed beyond the point of successfully using non-surgical methods.
-This procedure entails folding down gum tissue in order to reveal the bacteria that lies beneath it.
+Periodontal surgery entails folding down gum tissue in order to reveal the bacteria that lies beneath it.
 We will then thoroughly clean the gum pockets and remove the infection.

 - Smoking and/or using tobacco products